 Within the site's boundaries are many structures dating from the three eras of the canal's development.
-At the eastern end of the site Putman's Lock Stand houses an exhibit on Erie Canal stores.
+At the eastern end of the site is the Putman Lock Stand at Yankee Hill that houses an exhibit on Erie Canal stores.
 The site's largest structure is the remains of the Schoharie Aqueduct, which carried the water of the Enlarged Erie Canal over the Schoharie Creek.

-Schoharie Crossing State Historic Site offers outreach as well as an on-site school programs.
+Schoharie Crossing State Historic Site offers educational outreach programs as well as an on-site school field trips and special events.

 NYS Path Through History Weekend is June 18th and 19th!